appy-one/acebase/README.md

 );
 ```

+<a name="storage"></a>
+## Storage

+By default, AceBase uses its own binary database format in Node.js environments, and IndexedDB (or LocalStorage) in the browser to store its data.
+However, it is also possible to use AceBase's realtime capabilities, and have the actual data stored in other databases.
+Currently, AceBase has built-in adapters for MSSQL, SQLite in Node.js environments; and IndexedDB, LocalStorage, SessionStorage for the browser.
+It also possible to create your own custom storage adapters, so wherever you'd want to store your data - it's in your hands!

+<a name="sqllite-mssql-storage"></a>
-## Using a SQLite or MSSQL backend (NEW v0.8.0)
+### Using a SQLite or MSSQL backend (NEW v0.8.0)

 From v0.8.0+ it is now possible to have AceBase store all data in a SQLite or SQL Server database backend!
-They're not as fast as the default AceBase binary database (which is about 5x faster), but if you want more control over your data, storing it in a widely used RDMS might come in handy.
+They're not as fast as the default AceBase binary database (which is about 5x faster), but if you want more control over your data, storing it in a widely used DBMS might come in handy.
 I developed it to be able to make ports to the browser and/or Android/iOS HTML5 apps easier, so ```AceBaseClient```s will be able to store and query data locally also.
-Development for IndexedDB backend will follow soon!

 To use a different backend database, simply pass a typed ```StorageSettings``` object to the ```AceBase``` constructor.
 You can use ```SQLiteStorageSettings``` for a SQLite backend, ```MSSQLStorageSettings``` for SQL Server etc.